SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 ### Search

-Deeplink Integration allows users to perform a search in Concur Travel without having to manually fulfill the information in the UI.
+Deeplink Integration allows users to perform a search in SAP Concur Travel without having to manually fulfill the information in the UI.
 Search parameters like location and time are incorporated in the URL.

 In case of errors, the user is redirected to an error message page with a link to the SAP Concur home page from which a regular search can be started.

 ### Itinerary

-Deeplink Integration allows users to lookup an itinerary in Concur Travel without having to manually navigate on the UI, providing instant access to detailed trip data.
+Deeplink Integration allows users to lookup an itinerary in SAP Concur Travel without having to manually navigate on the UI, providing instant access to detailed trip data.

 The deeplink only allows redirection to users authorized to view the itinerary.
 Authorized users are the traveler, a travel arranger, or an approver.
 An approver user will see the approver's view of an itinerary, while the traveler and the arranger will see the traveler's view of an itinerary.